MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Data_Sections.md

 The permitted content is limited to the following elements:

-- All Windows PowerShell operators, except `-match`
+- All PowerShell operators, except `-match`

 - `If`, `Else`, and `ElseIf` statements